LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotsStatus/managing-post-conversation-survey-bots.md

 ### Overview

-You can use the Bots Status application that's intended for monitoring agent connectors to monitor your [post-conversation survey bots](conversation-builder-bots-post-conversation-survey-bots.html).
-There are a few important distinctions to be aware of as you do so:
+You can use the Bots Status application that's intended for monitoring agent connectors to monitor the agent connector for your [post-conversation survey bots](conversation-builder-bots-post-conversation-survey-bots.html).
+Unlike other bots, post-conversation survey bots all share a *single* connector, making them easier to manage.

-* While each survey bot is listed individually in the dashboard, they all share a single agent connector.
-* Successfully deployed survey bots display "Deployed" beneath the bot name.
+Successfully deployed survey bots display "Deployed" beneath the bot name.

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/surveyBot_monitoring1.png">